Boch Frères Keramis

 Both Doulton and Watts had been employed at the small pottery, Doulton as a thrower and Watts as foreman.
 At the time, Doulton invested his life savings – all of £100 – in the new entity which was originally known as Jones, Watts & Doulton.
 In 1820, when Mrs. Jones retired, Doulton and Watts continued.

 Primarily known for industrial ceramics, utilitarian stoneware, and earthenware, in the early 1860s, the company began manufacturing domestic and ornamental salt-glazed stoneware that became known as Doulton Ware.
 At about the same time, the company employed students from the Lambeth School of Art, whose designs and decorating of Doulton salt-glazed brown stoneware created renewed interest in ornamental stoneware.
 It also represented some of the first noteworthy examples of Art Pottery in England.
-Artists including Hannah Barlow and her brother and sister, Arthur and Florence, Frank Butler, Emily Edwards, and George Tinworth, were among those working at Doulton.
-Still today, pieces by these artists – especially Hannah Barlow and her sister, Florence – remain highly coveted by collectors, interior designers, and museums, and command noteworthy prices.
+Artists, including Hannah Barlow and her brother and sister, Arthur and Florence, Frank Butler, Emily Edwards, and George Tinworth, worked at Doulton.
+Still today, pieces by these artists – especially Hannah Barlow and her sister, Florence – remain highly coveted by collectors, interior designers, and museums and command noteworthy prices.
 To learn more about Hannah Barlow, visit this HISTORY provided by the Victory Gallery & Museum at the University of Liverpool.

-With the death of Queen Victoria in 1901 and a shift from the Victorian to Edwardian era, the demand for intricately ornamentalstoneware declined and, by 1914, less than 100 artists were still employed.
-Following the end of WWI, Lambeth produced stoneware reflecting more contemporary tastes, but by 1920, their artist numbers had declined to only 30, and production continued on only a very small scale through World War II.
+With Queen Victoria’s death in 1901 and a shift from the Victorian to Edwardian era, the demand for intricately ornamental stoneware declined, and by 1914, less than 100 artists were still employed.
+Following the end of WWI, Lambeth produced stoneware reflecting more contemporary tastes; by 1920, their artist numbers had declined to only 30, and production continued on a very small scale through World War II.

 In 1952, artist and potter Agnete Hoy joined Doulton, designing both individual pieces and limited edition works.
 She combined her unique style with the traditional Lambeth decorating techniques until the Hoy design studio and the Lambeth works closed in 1956.
 Lambeth remained the headquarters of Doulton & Co.
 Ltd until 1971, however the buildings were demolished in 1976.